-As a follow up to the maiden edition of the Child Online Protection workshop, which was held in the month of April, 2022.
-The Batch B & C of the same workshop was planned for members of staff of the Commission, who were not part of the first edition.
+As a follow up to the maiden/Batches B & C editions of the Child Online Protection workshop, which was held in the months of April 2022 and February 2023, respectively; the Batches D & E of the same workshop was planned for members of staff of the Commission, who were not part of the first/second editions.
+Batch D & E held on the 17th & 18th of July, 2023 and 25th & 26th July 2023 respectively.

 The rate of online activity amongst children since the beginning of the COVID-19 pandemic, and owing to the vulnerability of children to several risks as the Internet is full of "inappropriate content" and "inappropriate people".
 The ever-increasing rate of online contents that are risky and unhealthy for children prompted the intervention of Government institutions across National and International levels.
 These interventions were put in place to safeguard and protect children from the various dangers and risk that are prevalent online.
 The workshop therefore provides a platform where parents and caregivers can be provided with the necessary information to ensure that they can protect their children and wards from unwholesome online content, while also empowering them with the necessary tools that can help their children take advantage of technology for their educational experience.

-The Nigerian Communications Commission, as part of its mandate within the ICT and Telecommunication sector, developed this initiative titled: "Parenting 101 for Digital Citizens", which is a Child Online Protection (COP) awareness program to serve as a basis for the achievement of COP across the Country and enhance awareness of unwholesome content to Parents/Caregivers.
+The Nigerian Communications Commission (NCC), as part of its mandate within the ICT and Telecommunication sector, developed this initiative titled: "Parenting 101 for Digital Citizens", which is a Child Online Protection (COP) awareness program to serve as a basis for the achievement of COP across the Country and enhance awareness of unwholesome content to Parents/Caregivers.

-The under listed were the objectives and scope of the workshop:
+The under-listed were the objectives and scope of the workshop: